 Take a Sightseeing Tour

-Visitors to San Diego normally look into our fun sightseeing tours like Old Town Trolley, San Diego SEAL tours, and our variety of San Diego harbor cruises.
+Visitors to San Diego normally look into our fun sightseeing tours like Old Town Trolley (they have a haunted tour which is fun during Halloween time), San Diego SEAL tours, and our variety of San Diego harbor cruises.
 These tours are up and running with proper health and safety measures in place.

 If you’re a resident and the kids or you are on a flexible school or work schedule.
 I would highly recommend some at-home sightseeing if you’re comfortable with it.
 We have many good, hardworking tour operators who were deeply affected by closures that could certainly use support.